AliceWonderMiscreations/php-ccm/README.md

 There are generally three different major versions of PHP supported by the PHP developers at any given time.
-At present, there are actually four as the PHP 5.6 branch has been given a little extra life.
+At present, there are actually four as the PHP 5.6 branch has been given a little extra life, though I think it is actually only getting security fixes and not bug fixes.

 I want to support packages for all PHP supported versions, in different trees, as sometimes the library version of dependency packages is restricted to